57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 Given these limitations, the concept of Account Abstraction (AA) accounts has started to take shape.

 ## The Concept of Account Abstraction

+Account Abstraction (AA) is a concept in blockchain technology, particularly in Ethereum, that aims to enhance the flexibility and security of account management.

 The concept of AA accounts was initially proposed in [EIP-2938](https://eips.ethereum.org/EIPS/eip-2938), which introduced a complete concept for account abstraction.
 Subsequently,